 This statement is true if the eBook sales are truly sales (that is, earned income) and when we talk about high, we are talking in terms of multiple thousands (many peak bodies believe success is marked by 5000 genuine sold units, regardless of platform).
 When you get to that order of magnitude, we can reasonably assert that many people are enjoying the read and there is a degree of momentum in interest beyond just marketing and gimmickry.
 Exceptions exist, but I think this is a reasonable working model for what makes a successful author from an eBook perspective.

-What makes this statement, at the same time, a myth, is when authors grasp at statistics willy nilly.
-First of all, give-aways don't count.
-Don't fool yourselves.
+What makes this statement, at the same time, a myth, is when authors grasp at statistics willy-nilly.
+First of all, giveaways don’t count.
+Don’t fool yourselves.
 There are plenty of consumers who will download freebies and never read them.
-While marketing opportunities are hard to come by for self-publishers, sometime fortune can smile on individuals - a good review, a commendation by a high profile personage/celebrity, a cover design and title that resonates with many people.
+While marketing opportunities are hard to come by for self-publishers, sometimes fortune can smile on individuals – a good review, a commendation by a high profile personage/celebrity, a cover design and title that resonates with many people.
 All this is good, but the writer needs to back up this serendipity with a quality product.
-Ultimately, inevitably, if the work isn't good, it will fade away, and rarely achieve the 5000 unit benchmark.
-There are indicators to prove this point - for example, if a celebrity or reviewer have strong bases in a particular country, say US, and sales are good in the US, but not, say, UK and Australia, then the conclusion can strongly be given that the opportunity was successful for the reasons outlined above, but nothing much else, such as intrinsic quality.
-To demonstrate the Grand Illusion, I have heard of a writer that actually was in this situation and blamed lack of sales in the 'other country' on the lack of education/appreciation of that population!
+Ultimately, inevitably, if the work isn’t good, it will fade away, and rarely achieve the 5000 unit benchmark.
+There are indicators to prove this point – for example, if a celebrity or reviewer have strong bases in a particular country, say the US, and sales are good in the US, but not, say, UK and Australia, then the conclusion can strongly be given that the opportunity was successful for the reasons outlined above, but nothing much else, such as intrinsic quality.
+To demonstrate the Grand Illusion, I have heard of a writer that actually was in this situation and blamed lack of sales in the ‘other country’ on the lack of education/appreciation of that population!

 Regardless of ebook and print sales, in my mind a successful author is one who has published multiple books at the 5000+ unit sales, have attracted critical respect from various sectors of the writing industry, and can earn the majority of her or his income from the pen (metaphorically speaking).
 In other words, it takes time, and polishing of the craft – two factors that do not have a place in The Grand Illusion (noting that there are self-publishers who are mindful of this).